FG-Depth: Flow-Guided Unsupervised Monocular Depth Estimation: Conclusion

 \section{Conclusion}

 In this paper, to break the bottleneck of unsupervised monocular depth estimation, noting that optical flow estimation models have strong generalization ability and the typical photometric loss is defective, we propose a flow distillation loss and a prior flow based mask to improve the performance of the unsupervised monocular depth estimator.
-And the experiments demonstrate that our model, FG-Depth, can achieve state-of-the-art performance on the KITTI dataset using Eigen split and NYU-Depth-v2 dataset.
-In future work, to further improve the performance, we will explore more methods to make full use of prior optical flow.
-Also, we will try to apply our contributions to other categories that use monocular video(M) or stereo video(MS) as input.
+And the experiments demonstrate that our model, FG-Depth, can achieve state-of-the-art performance on the KITTI dataset and NYU-Depth-v2 dataset.
+In future work, to further improve the performance, we will explore more methods to make full use of prior optical flow and try to apply our contributions to other categories that use monocular video(M) or stereo video(MS) as input.